 Helping to develop lively, enquiring minds with the ability to question and argue rationally and to apply themselves to tasks and physical skills;

 Helping pupils to acquire the knowledge and skills relevant to adult life and employment in a fast-changing world;

 Encouraging pupils to use language and number effectively;

 Promoting pupils’ understanding of the world in which they live and the interdependence of individuals, groups and nations;

 Encouraging respect for religious and moral values and tolerance of other races, religions and ways of life;

-- help pupils appreciate human achievements and aspirations
+Helping pupils appreciate human achievements and aspirations;

-At Padstow Primary School your child will have the opportunity of receiving an education which puts great emphasis on the mastering of key skills in all subject areas and in particular, Literacy and Numeracy.
+At Padstow Primary School your child will have the opportunity of receiving an education which puts great emphasis on the mastering of key skills in all subject areas and in particular, English and Maths.
 We aim to deliver an exciting, challenging, varied, topic based curriculum which is well taught through a cross-curricular approach.
 Children are given the opportunity to develop a sound knowledge and understanding in a range of skills with high expectations and high quality learning in all subject areas.
-Children also have the opportunity to take part in many different extra-curricular activities throughout lunchtime and after school.
+Children also have the opportunity to take part in different extra-curricular activities throughout lunchtime and after school.

 ‘Speaking’ is fundamental to a young child’s learning and development.
 Children are encouraged and helped to speak clearly, with confidence and expression in order to communicate their ideas and feelings with others.
 The need to ‘Listen’ to others and respond appropriately is also identified.
 These skills in Speaking & Listening are a focus in all areas of the curriculum.